-Waking up here, alive and without so much as a scratch on her stomach, she had thought that she was dreaming.
+Waking up here, alive and without so much as a scratch on her stomach, she thought she was dreaming.
 Perhaps she was in a coma back home and her brain was keeping her occupied while her body fought to repair the damage.
 It had to be that.
 What else could it be?

 Days passed, then weeks, but she still didn’t wake up back in the real world.
-So she accepted she was stuck in this place — maybe forever — and spending her days in idle chatter and boring walks wasn’t how she wanted to spend this lucid dream or whatever was happening to her.
+So she accepted that she was stuck in this place — maybe forever — and wasting her days in idle chatter and boring walks wasn’t how she wanted to spend this lucid dream or whatever was happening to her.